Why Are Signs Of Depression In Men Different From Women's Symptoms?

 • Risky behaviors

-Because men are less likely to reach out for support, they may be at a greater risk of their depression symptoms going undiagnosed or undertreated (according to the National Institute of Health).
+Because men are less likely to reach out for support with various health topics, they may be at a greater risk of their depression symptoms going undiagnosed or untreated, according to the National Institute of Health.
 It's also possible that certain physical symptoms can be directly tied up in stereotypes of male masculinity, like those that affect sexual desire.
 More than half of people with untreated depression experience sexual problems, which may further contribute to the lack of motivation to seek support.

 Getty/jeffbergen

-People with depression might show many possible signs and symptoms of the mental health condition, some of which are found in people of all genders.
-However, the following symptoms are often reported in men diagnosed with depression.
+People with depression might show many possible signs and symptoms, some of which are found in people of all genders.
+However, the following symptoms may be common in men diagnosed with depression.

 Escapism

 Overindulging in escapist behaviors could signal a desire to escape from reality or the symptoms of depression.
-These behaviors might vary but could involve an unhealthy or unsustainable amount of time and money.
-Some escapist behaviors common among depressed men may include the following:
+These behaviors might vary but could involve an unhealthy or unsustainable amount of time and money spent on something.
+Some common escapist behaviors common among men with depression may include things like:

 • Playing video games